Patalliro!

 Patalliro! (パタリロ!, Patariro!) is a Japanese manga series written and illustrated by Mineo Maya.
 The comedy manga was serialized in Hana to Yume from 1978 to 1990, before switching to Bessatsu Hana to Yume in 1991, and now currently is serialized on the app Manga Park (マンガPark) since 2020.

 An anime adaptation, Boku Patalliro! (ぼくパタリロ!), produced by Toei Animation, originally aired from April 8, 1982, to May 13, 1983, on Fuji TV, and was the first to present shōnen-ai themes on television.

 The series has also received four stage plays based on various arcs from anime and manga, and a live action film adaptation in 2018.

-Two spin-off manga, Patalliro Saiyūki! and Patalliro Genji Monogatari!, were originally serialized from 2003–2005 and 2004–2008 respectively.
+Two spin-off manga, Patalliro Saiyūki! and Patalliro Genji Monogatari!, were originally serialized from 2003 to 2005 and 2004–2008 respectively.
 Patalliro Saiyūki! received an anime adaptation produced by Magic Bus which aired on Kids Station from June 5 to November 9, 2005.

 As of 2019, the manga had over 25 million copies in circulation, making it one of the best-selling manga series.